[ + links to: Mission to the Tenth Planet - Planet X - The Reefs of Space ]

 One area where we don't have cause to grumble about the discoveries of the Space Age, is trans-Plutonian Space.
-On the contrary, the New Solar System - at any rate here in the outermost reaches - gives the Old Solar System a good run for its money.
-Fantastic finds from the 1990s onwards have shown us a whole new family of icy asteroids, the Kuiper Belt, and at least one strange minor planet, the little red world Sedna, whose 11,400-year orbit exits the heliosphere and takes it far out into interstellar space.
-Though our main business on this site is with pre-space-age fiction, we can be thankful that reality, which is so often remiss, is (for once) reasonably up to scratch.
+In those outermost reaches, the New Solar System has not (yet) factually refuted the Old.
+On the contrary, you might say that the NSS and the OSS are still running neck and neck...
+Fantastic finds from the 1990s onwards have shown us a whole new family of icy asteroids, the Kuiper Belt, and at least one strange minor planet, the little red world Sedna, whose 11,400-year orbit exits the heliosphere and takes it far out into interstellar space; and hopes persist for the discovery of Planet X. Hence though our main business on this site is with pre-space-age fiction, we can be thankful that reality, which is so often remiss, is (for once) reasonably up to scratch.

-Stid: And yet reality hasn't so far given us any real trans-Plutonian planets to match the ones in literature.
-On the contrary, Pluto itself has been demoted to dwarf planet.
-So, scientific effort has once again left us with less, not more.
-Seems to me, reality has let you down again, Zendexor, and you might as well resume your usual belly-aching.
+Stid: And yet I'd still argue that the fringe of the System has been somewhat "deflated" by science, echoing the way in which poor old Pluto was demoted to dwarf planet.
+Planet X itself, if it exists, won't be habitable or inhabited, you can bet on that.
+In general, scientific effort has once again left us with less, not more, to romance about.
+Reality has let you down again, Zendexor, and you might as well resume your usual belly-aching.

 Zendexor: I have two things to say to that.

-First, it is my intention to devote a page to the topic of trans-Plutonian planets, such as the Flame Disk in Solar Lottery or the world in The Tenth Planet (which would have to be re-named "The Ninth Planet" if it were submitted nowadays!).
-After all, each world added to the System is a positive gain.
+First, it doesn't matter, so long as fiction supplies what reality so far lacks, as you can see on our page on trans-Plutonian planets, such as the Flame Disk in Solar Lottery and the world in The Tenth Planet (which would have to be re-named "The Ninth Planet" if it were submitted nowadays!).
+After all, each world added to the System is a positive gain, whether real or not.
+And reality may still catch up, whatever you say.

 But - on to my second point - it is also my aim to argue that just adding more planets isn't the be-all and end-all.